 How often inspections take place, depends on your risk rating.
 The greater the risk, the more often you will be inspected.

 If you make improvements to your food business, you can ask us for a revisit to be carried out before the date of your next planned inspection for the Officer to check the works you have carried out and if applicable give you a new rating.
-These none-statutory hygiene rescoring revisits are currently subject to a charge of £175.
+These none-statutory hygiene rescoring revisits are currently subject to a charge, see fees and charges.
 Before an Officer will come to re-inspect, please contact our Customer Contact Centre on the number above to arrange payment and request a re-inspection.

 What can I do if I do not agree with my Food Hygiene Rating?